WhenWen/WhenWen.github.io/_pages/about.md

 ## One More Thing

 I keep a firm faith in analytical thinking, hard working, and consistent self improvement.
-Any advice or feedback is welcome, and you can use this [Anonymous Form](https://www.admonymous.co/kaiyue) or discuss with me in person.
-Thanks!
+Any advice or feedback is welcome.
+You can use this [Anonymous Form](https://www.admonymous.co/kaiyue) or discuss with me in person.